 Genomics.
 Domains in the NHS Connecting for Health Messaging Implementation Manual

-) include Alerts and Diagnostic Image Reporting.
+(MIM) include Alerts and Diagnostic Image Reporting.
 From an implementation

 perspective, a domain usually (but not always) also corresponds to a logical service